"I Hate Being A Nurse." I Get it, And It Doesn't Have To Be This Way.

 It’s the kind of thing you’ll make jokes about with your colleagues in a moment of dark humor tomorrow.
 It’s also a red flag that something is off here.

 Why?
-The reasons are complicated but that “I hate being a nurse” feeling - the one that comes with a sense of defeat, anger, moral injury, hopelessness - it’s a big part of it.
+The reasons are complicated but that “I hate being a nurse” feeling - the one that comes with a sense of defeat, anger, moral injury, hopelessness.
+It’s a big part of it.

 Of nurses who left their jobs in 2018, 30% said they did it because of burnout.
 That was pre-Covid, and we know things have gotten much worse.
 We’re struggling.